RecoFach/frontend/README.md

 # Frontend

-This is repository for frontend for RecoFach application.
+This is repository for the frontend for RecoFach application.

 ![Frontend poster](public/poster.png)